Obsessive-Compulsive Disorder (OCD)

 People with ROCD constantly doubt their romantic partners’ suitability or their feelings’ genuineness.

-For example, these people may often wonder if their partner is cheating or become preoccupied with thoughts such as ‘does my partner really love me?”.
+For example, these people may often wonder if their partner is cheating or become preoccupied with thoughts such as ‘Does my partner really love me?”.

 People with ROCD may also frequently seek reassurance, obsessively analyse their partner’s behaviours, or even question their own feelings.
 They fear they might be with the wrong person or their feelings aren’t genuine.

-ROCD makes it difficult to have a healthy and peaceful relationship.
 If you notice these signs in yourself or your partner, couples counselling can help you develop trust and improve your communication skills!

 2. Scrupulosity